VisaalPathak/Wikimedia-Streaming-kafka/README.md

 replace full_path with your path as : /home/name/...

-6. Checking if producer is producing data:
+6. Check if producer is producing data:
 ``` bash
     sudo docker exec -it 281b46827836 /usr/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic wikimedia_data_topic
 ```